- WHAT WE OFFER

 Length is always your friend.
 Longer passwords with a minimum of 14 characters containing upper and lower case letters, numbers and special characters are harder for thieves to crack.

-Watch for dark web sales of passwords.
-Gordon Flesch Company offers enterprise tools to monitor the sale of our clients’ passwords on the Dark Web, but there are also free, single-use tools that can help the average home user to discover whether their passwords or credentials are being sold online.
+Watch for Dark Web sales of passwords.
+Elevity offers enterprise tools to monitor the sale of our clients’ passwords on the Dark Web, but there are also free, single-use tools that can help the average home user to discover whether their passwords or credentials are being sold online.
 For example, you can search for your information on www.haveibeenpwned.com.
 However, be aware that the data on these types of free sites may be a bit old.

 Don’t use personal information in your passwords.
 This includes your name, age, date of birth, children’s or pet’s names, or your favorite song or color.
 Several years ago, 32 million passwords were exposed in a breach and approximately 1% of the victims used “123456” as their password.
 The next most popular password was “12345.”
 Other common choices included “111111,” “princess,” “qwerty” and “abc123.”

 Even if it appears to be from a legitimate website, be very careful before clicking on a link asking you to log in, change your password or provide any other personal information.
-This is how Democratic National Chairman John Podesta was hacked in the run-up to the last presidential election.
+This is how Democratic National Chairman John Podesta was hacked in the run-up to a previous presidential election.

-Gordon Flesch Company is one of the fastest growing Managed IT and cybersecurity firms in the Midwest.
+Elevity is one of the fastest growing Managed IT and cybersecurity firms in the Midwest.
 We’d love to show you how our Managed IT experts and experienced vCIOs can help optimize your security systems.
-Contact us today for a no-cost, no-obligation assessment of your security and Managed IT needs.
+Contact us today for an assessment of your security and Managed IT needs.